 Abattoir workers must hold a valid licence to operate to comply with the WATOK (Welfare of Animals at the Time of Killing) legislation.
 This licence is known as the ‘certificate of competence’ and can be gained through achievement of a regulated qualification, the Level 2 Award for Proficiency in Protecting the Welfare of Animals at the Time of Killing.
 All abattoir apprentices must undertake training and achieve this WATOK qualification within 13 weeks of supervised employment.
 Apprentices must be at least 18 years old before taking this qualification.

-Also, employers are now free to negotiate with their approved training provider, to ensure that they get good value training that suits their business.
+Employers are now free to negotiate with their approved training provider, to ensure that they get good value training that suits their business.
+They are also free to choose their own end-point assessment organisation.